dannyko/gpdk/README.md

 # GAMEPREZ Developer Kit

-**gpdk** is a JavaScript/CoffeeScript library for creating games that are compatible with the www.gameprez.com gameserver.
+The **gpdk** is a JavaScript/CoffeeScript library for creating computer games that are compatible with the www.gameprez.com gameserver.
-**gpdk** helps game developers bring their ideas to life using HTML5 standards such as SVG, Canvas, and CSS.
+The purpose of the **gpdk** is to help game developers bring their ideas to life, using HTML5 standards such as SVG, Canvas, and CSS.
-By supporting HTML5 standards, the **gpdk** taps into the full capabilities of the browser's native functions, allowing gamers to play games without downloading files or installing plugins.
+HTML5 standards allow games created using the **gpdk** to utilize the full capabilities of the browser's native functions.
+Gamers can play games built using the **gpdk** in their browser without downloading any files or installing any plugins.
+The **gpdk** treats games as data-driven interactive visualizations, where the "data" are game elements/entities, using the [D3](http://d3js.org) visualization library, originally created at Stanford University by [Michael Bostock, Vadim Ogievetsky, and Jeffrey Heer](http://ieeexplore.ieee.org/xpl/login.jsp?tp=&arnumber=6064996&url=http%3A%2F%2Fieeexplore.ieee.org%2Fxpls%2Fabs_all.jsp%3Farnumber%3D6064996).
 [See the wiki for more info.](https://github.com/gameprez/gpdk/wiki)